simrandotdev/simransdsu/README.md

 Software developer trying to explore different faces of engineering and learning something new everyday.

 Graduate from San Diego State University, I have worked on different stacks from server to mobile and sprinkle of frontend(AngularJS, yes AngularJS) in between.
-A constant learner and always eager to learn more and more.
+A constant learner and always eager to learn more.

-Currenly I am working as a remote contractor from Canada for a USA based company and handling all the aspects of Mobile development for their client.
+Currenly I am working as a Senior iOS developer for a major bank in Canada.

 Some technologies that I work on day to day basis:

 - iOS Development
 - Android Development
-- ExpressJS

-Technologies I know:

--   Swift
--   Kotlin
--   Python
--   SQL
+- Ktor

 Want to connect with me?
 <br />